How is liver cancer diagnosed?

 When MRI is used to look at liver tumors, several sets of images may be taken.
 After the first set is done, a contrast material called gadolinium is injected into a vein to help see details more clearly.
 Then other sets are taken over the next several minutes as the contrast moves through the liver and other parts of the body.
-This is known as dynamic contrast-enhanced MRI.
+This is known as 3-phase, 4-phase, or dynamic contrast-enhanced MRI.

 MRI scans can be very helpful in looking at liver tumors.
 Sometimes they can tell a benign tumor from a malignant one.
 They can also be used to look at blood vessels in and around the liver, and can help show if liver cancer has spread to other parts of the body.

 MRI scans may be a little more uncomfortable than CT scans, and they often take longer.
 You may be placed inside a narrow tube, which is confining and can upset people with a fear of enclosed spaces.
 Special more open MRI machines can sometimes be used instead, but the drawback is that the pictures may not be as clear.
 The MRI machine also makes buzzing and clicking noises that you may find disturbing.
 Some places will provide earplugs to help block these noises out.